InterDigitalInc/VersatileFilmGrain/README.md

 This programs takes an input YUV video and a configuration file, and generates an output YUV video.

-The configuration file reflects the contents of an FGC SEI message, and follows the same syntax as in the [VTM](https://vcgit.hhi.fraunhofer.de/jvet/VVCSoftware_VTM).
+The configuration file reflects the contents of an FGC SEI message, and follows the same syntax as in the [VTM](https://vcgit.hhi.fraunhofer.de/jvet/VVCSoftware_VTM); for AFGS1 metadata, a similar syntax is used.
 Test configuration files can be found in the cfg/ subfolder.
-A default configuration is used if none is provided.
+A default FGC SEI configuration is used if none is provided.

 An SEI text dump as output by the VTM or HM can also be ingested instead of a configuration file, an example of which is also found in the cfg/ subfolder.
 Only the first FGC SEI found in the dump is retained.
+For AFGS1, the .tbl format used in AOM reference software is also supported, but taking only the first configuration found (an example is  provided in the cfg/ subfolder).

 When the `--gain` option is used, new valid grain parameters are computed internally before further processing.